USAG Rheinland-Pfalz Virtual Inprocessing: Customs

-US Army Garrison Rheinland-Pfalz is leading the way offering virtual inprocessing to make the PCS effort simpler and more productive for the client.
-In this video, the US Army Customs Agency offers its inprocessing briefing.
+US Army Garrison Rheinland-Pfalz is leading the way offering virtual in-processing to make the PCS effort simpler and more productive for the client.
+In this video, the US Army Customs Agency Europe offers its in processing briefing.

 |Date Taken: